llooker/powered_by_modules/Use Cases/Embed a Dashboard.md

 end
 ```

-### Step 4: Display embeded URL
+### Step 4: Display Embed URL
-Display the embedded URL on a webpage as an Iframe
+Display the embed URL on a webpage as an Iframe

 My Embedded URL: <%= embed_url %>
 <br/>